Battle of Kiev (1941): Soviet counter-attacks on the Bryansk front

 Beyond the losses inflicted to the Red Army as a result of the Army Group Center actions in the northern (Velikiye Luki area) and southern (Roslavl, Krychev, Zhlobin, and then Gomel) flanks, Soviet command believed these attacks were merely tactical measures to divert attention or resources from the vital Smolensk-Moscow axis.
-Until this time, the Soviet senior commanders thought that Guderian's movement to the south objective was attacking to Bryansk and then Moscow.
+Until this time, the Soviet senior commanders thought that the objective of Guderian's movement to the south was to attack towards Bryansk and then Moscow.
 Therefore, the Bryansk Front was generally responsible for defending the Moscow axis from the southwest and was not responsible for preventing the penetration of the Panzer Group 2 in the northern flank of the Soviet Southwestern Front.
 Moreover, by keeping troops in the Kiev area, the Soviet High Command hoped to use them against the southern flank of Army Group Center as it advanced towards Moscow.

 Contrary to the expectations of the Red Army, Guderian continued to attack to the south with little resistance, taking the Soviets by surprise.
 However, Stalin still insisted that Kirponos should continue to defend Kiev at any cost and believed that the Bryansk front, in addition to protecting the Bryansk axis, was also capable of defeating the enemy forces that were threatening the northern and southwestern fronts, and destroying them as well.
 Stalin refused to order an all-out attack by the Bryansk front against Guderian's eastern flank to preserve the forces of the front to stop the future advance of Army Group Center towards Moscow.